 Christmas Cooking Kickoff: Making the Pernil Shopping List

 And so, every early December, Liliana sits down to write her shopping list and cooking plan to make this family-famous pernil and the other three dishes of Venezuelan Christmas.
 For her, that means it’s officially the start of the Christmas season, she says.
 We love thinking about how Liliana is joined by millions more homecooks, all writing their holiday pernil shopping lists in kitchens across Latin America.
-This is especially true in Puerto Rico and the Dominican Republic, where the holiday pork is rubbed with adobo and sazón and served alongside arroz con gandules (in Puerto Rico) or moro de guandules (in the D.R.).
+This is especially true in Puerto Rico and the República Dominicana, where the holiday pork is rubbed with adobo and sazón and served alongside Arroz con Gandules (in Puerto Rico) or moro de guandules (in the D.R.).

 For her pernil-making step-by-step guidance, check out Liliana’s video master class on how to make Venezuelan pernil on her homecooking channel “Mi Show de Cocina.”
-For more delicioso dishes by Liliana, one of the homecooks celebrated in our Familia Kitchen Cookbook, check out her gorgeous bienmesabe cake, a meringue-topped, creamy coconuty cake.
+For more delicioso dishes by Liliana, one of the homecooks celebrated in our Recetario Cocina Familia, check out her gorgeous bizcocho bienmesabe, a meringue-topped, creamy coconuty cake.
 If you are all about savory, try her addictive tequeños, dough-wrapped cheese sticks, and her step-by-step video how to making traditional pork, beef and chicken hallacas, another Venezuelan Christmas season staple.

 The best thing about pernil, according to Liliana, are the leftovers, ”if you miraculously have any left,” she says. ”The next day is all about the recalentado,” the reheating of this dish. ”In Venezuela, we love to eat nice, hot slices of pernil with our delicious arepas.
 It is lo máximo!”